EGI-Federation/documentation/content/en/users/tutorials/htc-job-submission/_index.md

 ### Deploying an UI

-The UI is available as a package in the [UMD](https://go.egi.eu/umd) software distribution, but it will also required additional software and configuration.
+The UI is available as a package in the [UMD](https://go.egi.eu/umd) software distribution, but it will also require additional software and configuration.

 In order to help with deploying an UI, different solutions are possible: